-- 1 The geographical expansion of the core sleep diagnostic and neuro diagnostic monitoring businesses into global territories, where the Group has little or no market share. - 2 Completing the installation of the MEG system at TJNU in China - 3 Substantially grow the Nexus 360 cloud-based sleep diagnostic business from the current \$1.7m revenues achieved in the 2023 financial year. - 4 Continue the productivity enhancement programs to eliminate and reconfigure expensive and inefficient processes with all parts of the business. - 5 Continue the commercialisation of the Group's consumer sleep technology, Somfit, following its launch in Australia to other key markets around the world.
+- The geographical expansion of the core sleep diagnostic and neuro diagnostic monitoring businesses into global territories, where the Group has little or no market share. - 2 Completing the installation of the MEG system at TJNU in China - Continue the significant commercialisation of the Group's consumer sleep technology, Somfit, following its launch in Australia and the USA and substantially grow the Nexus 360 cloud-based sleep diagnostic business.
+Combined Somfit and Nexus 360 revenues to significantly grow from the current \$4.2m revenues achieved in the 2024 financial year. - 4 Continue the productivity enhancement programs to eliminate and reconfigure expensive and inefficient processes with all parts of the business.